ThaiTechTales/aws/real-time-data-processing-iot/README.md

 ## Key Terms

 - **IoT Devices:** Physical devices embedded with sensors, software, and connectivity to exchange data with other devices or systems over the internet.
-Examples include temperature sensors, smart thermostats, and industrial machinery sensors.
 - **AWS IoT Core:** A managed cloud service that allows IoT devices to securely connect and interact with AWS services and other devices.
 It handles device authentication, data routing, and communication protocols.
 - **Kinesis Data Streams:** A real-time data streaming service that enables the continuous capture and processing of large volumes of data from multiple sources.
 It supports real-time analytics, data transformation, and event-driven applications.
 - **AWS Lambda:** A serverless compute service that automatically runs code in response to events, such as data arriving in a Kinesis stream, without the need to manage servers.
 It scales automatically based on the workload.